Ennodia vs AutoGen

 Choose Ennodia When

-Section titled “Choose Ennodia When”- The primary workflow already happens in Codex, Claude Code, OpenCode, Antigravity, or another MCP-capable client.
+Section titled “Choose Ennodia When”- The primary workflow uses Codex, Claude Code, OpenCode, Antigravity, or another MCP-capable client.

-- You want to reuse installed local CLIs and subscriptions.
+- You want to reuse installed local command-line interfaces (CLIs) and subscriptions.

-- You want task traces, status, budget checks, and Compare without designing a full multi-agent runtime.
+- You want task traces, status, budget checks, and Compare without a full multi-agent runtime.

 Key Difference